littlebart/varnish-vartier/README.md

   * horizontal scaling with more servers to gain more bandwith, more CPU or more RAM, it may require some another balancing mechanism.
 Need to know that every vartier instance has its independent cache (nothing strange).
   * Cascade mirror vartier which use as backends another vartier with same route configuration (API routes are transparently propagated, everything is HTTP request) - Practical if you have not problem with tradeoff between slightly cache aging, but has problem with latency or unstable network between datacenters.
   * Vartier is designed to allow clientside bypass of ESI expansion for fetching raw objects fragments to another instance of Vartier server with transparent propagation TTL and AGE.
-With some backend log stream parser (not included in this project) and direct passthrough route cache refetch mechanism can be used to synchronize caches between cluster from backends (consistent) or from another vartier cache (faster but needs changes in VCL).
+With some backend log stream parser (not included in this project) and direct passthrough URL cache refetch mechanism can be used to synchronize caches between cluster from backends (consistent) or from another vartier cache (faster but needs changes in VCL).
 So how much complex architecture you use is on you.
   * @TODO notice about development mirror

   ## Performance